top of page

 If you like your anime on VHS, check out our review of 1985's Area 88, a three-tape tale of aerial combat, betrayal and bloodshed in the desert heat.
 It's not a widely-known series, and Retro Injection is doing its best to fix that.
 Also, VHS is the bomb, and the wonders of magnetic tape unspool for miles!
 Read up about the joys of physical media.

-Neo-Geo bonus: Here's a review of Data East's Windjammers, one of the system's most addictive games.
+Neo-Geo bonus content: Here's a review of Data East's Windjammers, one of the system's most addictive games.
 You'll never toss a Frisbee the same way again!
+Finally, here's a video tour of my Neo-Geo collection.

 bottom of page